mjosaarinen/lwaes_isa/hdl/README.md

 The main instruction is in [enc1s.v](enc1s.v), while [sboxes.v](sboxes.v) has s-box implementations for AES (forward and reverse) and SM4.
 The thing is 100 lines + sboxes.
-Perhaps timing can be improved with a better implementation, but this one pretty compact as can be seen.
+Perhaps timing can be improved with a better implementation, but this one is pretty compact as can be seen.

 I popped this into our Pluto RV32 core as a Custom0 (encoded as an r-type in an obvious way, with fn going into funct7), wrote wrappers for inline assembly